ayhan-unlu/Project_202211_Ebebek_Practicum/README.md

 # Getting Started

-### Prepared for the Fullfillment of Java101 path in " ebebek Java & QA & SAP Spartacus Practicum " with Patika.Dev and Kodluyoruz.org in November 2022
+### Prepared for the Fullfillment of " ebebek Java & QA & SAP Spartacus Practicum " with Patika.Dev and Kodluyoruz.org in November 2022
 As of 22 November 2022 23:34 pm
 1. The Project Menu displays are functional.
 2. Unique Product ID is created.